-- Communicate with company executives, marketing personnel and public figures. - Complete research into industry trends and public perception. - Aid in the creation of marketing and advertising campaigns to strengthen the client's brand identity. - Develop custom marketing and advertising strategies. - Create designs and layouts for media outlets. - Write pitches, blog posts and articles. - Write pricines, blog posts and article Conduct meetings with clients. - Oversee marketing staff.
+- Communicate with company executives, marketing personnel and public figures. - Complete research into industry trends and public perception. - Aid in the creation of marketing and advertising campaigns to strengthen the client's brand identity. - Develop custom marketing and advertising strategies. - Create designs and layouts for media outlets. - · Write pitches, blog posts and articles. - Conduct meetings with clients. - Oversee marketing staff.